xaiki/html-to-odt/README.md

 # transform an html file into ODT
+⚠️ this is the worst possible way to do this ⚠️

 hack-of-the-day, we pass the html file to a libreoffice instance runing in docker. to do this we upload to the file we get via HTML5 file upload to '/odt/${sha256_sum_of_the_file}/data' and process it in docker. the result we get back to the user.